Health and safety representatives

 Contacting HSE's Concerns and Advice team

-If you are a Trade Union Safety Representative, you can contact the Health and Safety Executive about something that has either caused, or has the potential to cause significant harm; by completing the Concerns and Advice form for safety representatives.
+If you are a trade union safety representative, you can contact the Health and Safety Executive (HSE) about something that has either caused, or has the potential to cause, significant harm.
+You can do this by completing the Concerns and Advice form for safety representatives.

-If you are not a Trade Union appointed safety representative, but need to contact us, go to Workplace health and safety concerns.
+If you are not a trade union appointed safety representative, but need to contact us, you can raise workplace health and safety concerns.

 Once you have completed the form, you should save it and send it by email to [email protected].

-If you do not have access to email, you can print it off and post it to:
+If you do not have access to email, you can print the form off and post it to:

 L20 7HS